ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lectures/lect04.md

 # Topics

+## Hardware abstractions
+* The modern digital computer - stored program model and the Von Neumann architecture, why are we talking about architecture?
+* The hardware/software interface

 ## Under the hood of program compilation and execution
 * From high-level programs to machine code
 * A peek into assembly code